-Turmeric Tea is a Javanese speciality, sometimes served hot, sometimes iced.
-The Javanese believe Turmeric Tea to be a health tonic.
+Turmeric tea is a Javanese speciality, sometimes served hot, sometimes iced.
+The Javanese believe it is a health tonic.
 Many, including Hakim, drink it daily.

 Recent research identifies curcumin, an active ingredient in turmeric, helps alleviate Post Traumatic Stress Disorder.
 Laboratory research indicates that regular consumption of turmeric alleviates inflammation in humans and it helps laboratory test animals to fight off certain cancers.

 Dr. Kevin Curran, a biology professor at the University of San Diego, teaches Cell Biology and Botany courses.
 Dr Curran discusses the science and history behind medicinal foods and maintains ethnoherbalist, a website promoting these topics.
 He asked me to link this website to his own webpage for turmeric (13.4.16).

 “Some proponents believe turmeric may prevent and slow the growth of a number of types of cancer, particularly tumours of the oesophagus, mouth, intestines, stomach, breast, and skin.